ericgj/groem/README.markdown

 and the [Growl for Windows mailing list](http://groups.google.com/group/growl-for-windows/topics?start=).

+To install as a gem: `gem install groem`

 Note this is very much beta.
 The core functionality is fairly well tested, but the following features are not yet implemented:

 - Binary resources (`x-growl-resource://`) in requests, including for icons